aquist0295/BuySellProcessor/README.md

 * CMAKE
 * REST API

-## THE DIAGRAM BELOW WILL GIVE YOU A BETTER UNDERSTANDING OF HOW THIS PROGRAM WORKS.

 ## GETTING STARTED
 * This section will describe how to locally build this program.
 To get a local copy up and running follow these simple steps.